Pahiatua: 19th century

 The Wellington Land Board decided in December 1880 to offer land in the Pahiatua Block for settlement.
 This consisted of 12000 acre, of which 3000 acre was offered on a deferred payment basis.
 Applications for the land closed in February the following year, but there seems to have been little interest at first.
 Sales of land from the original offer continued over the next few years.

 The Pahiatua village was not a settlement initiated by the government, but rather one that had its origin in land speculation.
 Several subdivisions were established by private landholders including W. W. McCardle, H. Manns, A. W. and Henry Sedcole, and W. Wakeman.
-It is claimed that the first settlers were John Hall who arrived on 28 February 1881, followed by John Hughes the next day.
+It is claimed that the first settlers were John Hall, who arrived on 28 February 1881, followed by John Hughes the next day.
 These men, plus the brothers of Hughes and their families, comprised Pahiatua's population the first summer.
-Precisely when the town of Pahiatua came into being is not clear as it has not been established when McCardle's first land sale took place.
+Precisely when the town of Pahiatua came into being is not clear, as it has not been established when McCardle's first land sale took place.
 However, by the summer of 1883 he was advertising grassed suburban sections, "improved" acres, and other unimproved lots.
-In November 1885 he sought to dispose of a large portion of one of his subdivisions at an auction in Napier.
+In November 1885, he sought to dispose of a large portion of one of his subdivisions at an auction in Napier.

-Development of the land quickly produced results, and by August 1883, 5000 acre had been cleared, several hundred head of cattle were being grazed, and the population stood at 150.
+Development of the land quickly produced results, and by August 1883, 5000 acre had been cleared, several hundred heads of cattle were being grazed, and the population stood at 150.
 The efforts of the early settlers were sufficient to attract storekeepers and even a hotel.

 The government belatedly decided to get involved and agreed to survey a township reserve in December 1882.
 They later changed their minds and postponed any decision, citing the need to wait for the final determination of the route of the railway.
 The settlers, also desirous of being close to the railway to improve land values, made strenuous efforts to have the line run through the town, but like their southern counterparts in Greytown, were ultimately unsuccessful.
-The legacy of this plan can be seen today in the unusual width of Pahiatua's Main Street which was designed to accommodate the railway down the centre.
+The legacy of this plan can be seen today in the unusual width of Pahiatua's Main Street, which was designed to accommodate the railway down the centre.
 The intended railway reserve became a grassed median after it was decided to build the railway line to the west of the town.

-In 1981 Pahiatua celebrated its centennial with a weekend full of historical events, and in 2006 its 125th anniversary with a grand parade of 125 floats, vehicles and horses.
+In 1981, Pahiatua celebrated its centennial with a weekend full of historical events, and in 2006 its 125th anniversary with a grand parade of 125 floats, vehicles and horses.